openshift/origin-aggregated-logging/curator/README.md

 If you want to be exact with curator, it is best to use `days` e.g. `delete: days: 30` [Curator issue](https://github.com/elastic/curator/issues/569)

-To create the curator configuration, do the following:
+To create the curator configuration, you can just edit the current configuration in the deployed configmap:

-Create a yaml file with your configuration settings using your favorite editor.
-Next create a secret from your created yaml file:
-`oc secrets new index-management config.yaml=</path/to/your/yaml/file>`

-Then mount your created secret as a volume in your Curator DC:
-`oc volumes dc/<curator dc name> --add --type=secret --secret-name=curator-config --mount-path=/etc/curator/settings --name=config --overwrite`
+    $ oc edit configmap/logging-curator

+If this does not redeploy automatically, redeploy manually:

+    $ oc deploy --latest logging-curator

+For scripted deployments, do this:

+    $ create /path/to/mycuratorconfig.yaml
+    $ oc delete configmap logging-curator ; sleep 1
+    $ oc create configmap logging-curator --from-file=config.yaml=/path/to/mycuratorconfig.yaml ; sleep 1

+Then redeploy as above.

 You can also specify default values for the run hour, run minute, and age in days of the indices when processing the curator template.
-Use `CURATOR_RUN_HOUR` and `CURATOR_RUN_MINUTE` to set the default runhour and runminute, and use `CURATOR_DEFAULT_DAYS` to set the default index age.
+Use `CURATOR_RUN_HOUR` and `CURATOR_RUN_MINUTE` to set the default runhour and runminute, `CURATOR_RUN_TIMEZONE` to set the run timezone, and use `CURATOR_DEFAULT_DAYS` to set the default index age in days.
 These are only used if not specified in the config file.